example42/puppet-tp/README.md

 ## Usage on the command line

 Tiny Puppet adds the tp command to Puppet.
-Just have it in your modulepath to be able to run:
+Just have it in your modulepath and install the tp command with:

-    puppet tp install <application>
+    puppet tp setup

-To install on the local OS the given application, taking care of naming differences, additional repos or prerequisites.
+With the tp command you can install on the local OS the given application, taking care of naming differences, additional repos or prerequisites.

-In a system, managed by Puppet, where some resources are provided by tp, it's also possible to have the ```tp``` command, with more actions:

     tp install <application>
     tp uninstall <application>

     tp test # Test all the applications installed by tp tp test <application> # Test the specified application

     tp log # Tail all the logs of all the applications installed by tp tp log <application> # Tail the log of the specified application

+Each of these commands can be inkoed also via the tp puppet face:

+    puppet tp <command> <arguments>

 ## Prerequisites and limitations